Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Discussion

 \section{Discussion}

-Using \suz\ observations of two poor groups, NGC~3402 and NGC~5129, we measure a range of properties of these two groups out to $r_{330}$ and $r_{680}$, respectively, including the surface brightness, flux, temperature, electron number density, entropy, gravitational mass, and baryon fraction.
-Thus, we have added NGC 3402 to the rare sample of poor groups with well measured X-ray properties beyond \rfive.
+Using \suz\ observations of two low-temperature poor galaxy groups, NGC 3402 and NGC 5129, we measured a range of properties for these groups out to $r_{530}$ and $r_{1430}$, respectively.
+These properties include the SB, flux, temperature, electron number density, entropy, gravitational mass, and gas halo mass.
+Thus, we have added NGC 3402 to the small sample of poor groups with well-measured X-ray properties out to approximately \rfive.

-We first compare the bolometric X-ray luminosities determined in this paper for our groups and their global group temperatures to the $L_X$--$T$ relations of other works in Figure~\ref{fig:lxvst}.
-Plotted are our data and the relations from \citet{xue00}, \citet{osm04}, \citet{dai07}, \citet{sun12} and \citet{bhara15}, in which we have adjusted the relations to our cosmology.
-We plotted the Poisson model fit for \citet{dai07}, the bias corrected group fit for \citet{bhara15} and the group relations for the remaining $L_X$--$T$ relations.
-The relations chosen were fit based on limited data from galaxy groups, and thus vary widely in slope and normalization.
-Our data agrees best with the shallow sloped relations by \citet{osm04} and \citet{sun12}, showing no breaks in the $L_X$--$T$ relation down to temperatures of 0.9~keV.
-Therefore, X-ray selected (bright) clusters and groups may show universal scaling relations without breaks.
-Accurate measurements for even lower temperature groups are needed to test if the $L_X$--$T$ relation breaks at $T \ls 0.8$~keV.
-The optically selected groups \citep[i.e.,][]{dai07}, have X-ray luminosities below the $L_X$--$T$ relations established from the X-ray selected groups (all other relations in Figure~\ref{fig:lxvst}).
-Recently, this was independently measured in the group regime \citep{and15}.
+One area of interest lies in how the $L_X$--$T$ relation differs between galaxy groups and clusters.
+We first compare the bolometric X-ray luminosities determined in this work for our groups and their global group temperatures to the $L_X$--$T$ relations of other works in Figure~\ref{fig:lxvst}.
+Plotted are our data and the relations from \citet{xue00}, \citet{osm04}, \citet{dai07}, and \citet{sun12}, in which we have adjusted the relations to our cosmology.
+We plotted the Poisson model fit for \citet{dai07} and the group fits for the remaining $L_X$--$T$ relations.
+The chosen relations were fit based on limited data from galaxy groups and thus vary widely in slope and normalization.

-As for the entropy profiles, one can see that the profile for NGC 3402 lies nearly at a constant value above the $r^{1.1}$ self-similar model \citep{wong16}, representing the entropy due to purely gravitational processes.
-On the other hand, the profile for NGC 5129 appears to rapidly converge with the self-similar model at large radii.
+Our data agree best with the shallow sloped relations by \citet{sun12} and \citet{osm04}, showing no breaks in the $L_X$--$T$ relation down to temperatures of 0.9~keV.
+Therefore, X-ray-selected (bright) clusters and groups may show universal scaling relations without breaks.
+Accurate measurements for even lower temperature groups are needed to test whether the $L_X$--$T$ relation breaks at $T \lesssim 0.8$~keV.
+The optically selected groups, i.e., \citet{dai07}, have X-ray luminosities below the $L_X$--$T$ relations established from the X-ray-selected groups (all other relations in Figure~\ref{fig:lxvst}).
+This was independently measured in the group regime by \citet{and15}.